lxc/incus/doc/howto/disaster_recovery.md

 You are currently missing the following:
  - Network "lxdbr0" in project "default"
-Please create those missing entries and then hit ENTER: ^Z [1]+  Stopped                 lxd recover
+Please create those missing entries and then hit ENTER: ^Z [1]+  Stopped                 incus admin recover
-:input: lxc network create lxdbr0
+:input: incus network create lxdbr0
 Network lxdbr0 created
 :input: fg
-lxd recover
+incus admin recover

 The following unknown volumes have been found:
  - Container "u1" on pool "default" in project "default" (includes 0 snapshots)
  - Container "u2" on pool "default" in project "default" (includes 0 snapshots) Would you like those to be recovered? (yes/no) [default=no]: yes Starting recovery...
-:input: lxc list
+:input: incus list
 +------+---------+------+------+-----------+-----------+
 | NAME |  STATE  | IPV4 | IPV6 |   TYPE    | SNAPSHOTS |
 +------+---------+------+------+-----------+-----------+